Xelezard/btel/README.md

 #### Quit mode -- 'q' or 'quit'
 Press any key to exit Btel if all changes are saved.

-#### Force Quit mode -- 'fq' or 'force quit'
-Press any key to exit Btel and not save anything.

 #### Find mode -- 'f' or 'find'
 Enter your pattern and hit enter to move the cursor to the next finding.